bigmoby/bigmoby/README.md

 # 👋 Hi there, I'm Fabio Mauro — aka *Bigmoby*
 ### 🚀 Agile Coach • Scrum Master • Senior Software Engineer • Maker

-I’m a **Certified Scrum Master and Agile Coach (PSM I, ICP-ATF, ICP-ACC)** with a deep technical soul —
+I’m a **Certified Scrum Master and Agile Coach (PSM II, ICP-ATF, ICP-ACC)** with a deep technical soul —
 a rare mix of **human-centric leadership** and **hands-on engineering**.
 From **Agile transformations** to **AI agents**, from **Scala and Java backends** to **Home Assistant custom add-ons**,
 I build ecosystems where technology and people grow together.